 Family: Swiss Cheese

 Type: hard, artisan

 Aroma: aromatic, spicy

-Sbrinz is an extra hard aromatic cheese made traditionally in Central Switzerland for hundreds of years.
-Since 2002, it has been awarded the AOP label, which makes it essential that the 32 selected valley and mountain dairies producing this cheese comply with the strict quality requirements.
-It is a full fat cheese containing 45% of fat in dry matter.
+Sbrinz is an extra hard aromatic cheese made in Central Switzerland for hundreds of years.
+Since 2002, it has been awarded the AOP label, which makes it essential that the 32 selected valleys and mountain dairies producing this cheese comply with the strict quality requirements.
+It is a full-fat cheese containing 45% of fat.

-Sbrinz AOP is a 100% natural product since it made from first-class raw milk, rennet and salt without any additives.
-It takes extremely long time for the cheese to mature, a minimum of 18 months before it can be savored.
+Sbrinz AOP is a 100% natural cheese since it is made from first-class raw milk, rennet and salt without any additives.
+It takes a long time to mature the cheese, a minimum of 18 months before it can be savoured.
 The longer the cheese is matured, the more aromatic and spicy it tastes.
-It can be eaten in three different ways, depending on the age of cheese.
-At 18 months Sbrinz can be sliced or shaved into rolls.
-At the age of 24 months or even longer, Sbrinz develops its full flavour and is served as an aperitif or broken up into pieces (“Möckli”) on a cheeseboard.
-Last but not the least, grated Sbrinz with its spicy aroma is perfect for adding a finishing to many pasta, risotto or au gratin dishes.
+It can be eaten in three different ways, depending on the cheese age.
+At 18 months, Sbrinz can be sliced or shaved into rolls.
+At 24 months or even longer, Sbrinz develops full flavour and is served as an aperitif or broken up into pieces ('Möckli') on a cheeseboard.
+Last but not least, grated Sbrinz with its spicy aroma is perfect for adding a finishing touch to many pastas, risotto or au gratin dishes.
 This versatile cheese is often used instead of Parmesan cheese in Swiss cuisine.